 All of our balloons are advertised as a party balloon, so if you’re planning a wedding these will work nicely as a dual purpose balloon.

-Before we get too far into what works and what hasn’t, I’d like to recognize the Pico Balloon io group where we receive support on anything you want to know about our hobby, I would recommend joining https://groups.io/g/picoballoon
+Before we get too far into what works and what hasn’t.
+I’d like to recognize the Pico Balloon io group where we receive support on anything you want to know about our hobby, I recommend joining https://groups.io/g/picoballoon

 Ken Daniel, K9YO, a member of the NIBBB, one of our key advisors and the reason for our success.
 Pico Balloon K9YO-15 had recently flew for 123 days, preparing for the 8th time around the world before we lost track of his balloon flying over Canada.
 Ken uses the Silver SAG Balloon (32″ Orbs Silver) and Helium Gas for his flights.
 His YouTube Video on stretching balloons is found here Stretching and Filling Balloons